Ayudhapurusha: Sculptural depictions

 The Sudarshana Chakra is depicted against the Chakra (right) and the Kaumodaki holding a gada (left), while goddess Lakshmi, Vishnu's wife, seated pressing his feet.

 Chakra (centre) and Shankha (right) with the weapons on their head.

-An ayudhapurusha is generally depicted as a two-armed figure, prescribed to shown with a karanda mukuta (conical crown).
+An ayudhapurusha is generally depicted as a two-armed figure, prescribed to be shown with a karanda mukuta (conical crown).
 An ayudhapurusha may be depicted as a dwarf, concurring with Kalidasa's description in the Raghuvamsa.
 Such icons are present in Rajgir, Mahabalipuram and Badami.
 They may be depicted as normal humans as in Udayagiri Caves and in the Sheshashayi Vishnu panel of the Gupta era (320–550 CE) Deogarh temple.
 At Deogarh, the Sudarshana Chakra is depicted against the Chakra/wheel and the Kaumodaki holding a gada.
 In another instance, the ayudhapurushas are depicted without their weapons, though C. Sivaramamurti opines that there is enough evidence to identify them as ayudhapurushas.
 The human Chakrapurusha depicted against the Chakra is seen on the chakra-vikrama coin of the Gupta ruler Chandragupta II where the Chakrapurusha – here denoting the wheel of sovereignty – is dedicated bestowing the three pellets of sovereignty to the king.
 The Gupta era and medieval sculptures often depict the ayudhapurushas in normal human proportions.
 Chola and Chalukya sculptors continued the trend, mostly focussing on the Sudarshana Chakra in a fierce multiple-armed human form.
 Sometimes, the ayudhapurusha is depicted emerging from the associated weapon.

 In another variation, the ayushapurusha stands besides the deity with folded hands (in anjali mudra posture) with the weapon depicted on the head as part of the crown or the weapon mark on the forehead.
 The Sudarshana Chakra with the Chakra on his head in Deogarh and Chola era bronzes of Chakra and Gada in similar fashion are some illustrations.

 In the last variation of the ayudhapurusha iconography, he/she holds the associated weapon.
 Common examples are the Sudarshana Chakra, the Shankha-purusha and Kaumodaki, mostly found in Uttar Pradesh and Bengal art.
 Sharanga with the bow in his hand and Nandaka with the sword as in Deogarh are other examples.

 In some cases, the weapon may be depicted as in both anthropomorphic and their true form.
 While the central icon of Vishnu may hold the weapons, the ayudhapurushas of the same weapon may stand at the feet of the central icon.